SOUTH BEND, Ind. (AP) -- - A change of conferences isn't going to mean a change of style for Notre Dame.

-VETERAN BACKCOURT: The Irish have two veteran guards in Eric Atkins and Jerian Grant, who should help them with their new surroundings in the ACC.
-Atkins is a senior who had an assists-to-turnover ratio last season of 2.61, which was 17th in the nation, and he averaged 11.2 points a game.
-Grant led the Irish in scoring last season as 13.3 points a game, but has been inconsistent.
-He can score in hurry, though, as he showed against Louisville, when he scored 12 points in 47 seconds against the eventual national champions.
+The Irish have two veteran guards in Atkins and Jerian Grant, who should help them with their new surroundings in the ACC.
+Atkins is a senior who had an assist-to-turnover ratio last season of 2.61, which was 17th in the nation, and he averaged 11.2 points.
+Grant led the Irish in scoring last season at 13.3 points a game, but has been inconsistent.
+He can score in a hurry, though, as he showed against Louisville, when he had 12 points in 47 seconds against the eventual national champions.

-UTILITY MAN: Brey wants Pat Connaughton, who at 6-5 can play both guard and forward, to take more shots from outside but also help out on the boards.
+Brey wants Pat Connaughton, who at 6-foot-5 can play guard and forward, to take more shots from outside but also help out on the boards.
 Oh, and he will likely wind up guarding the opponent's best player again this season.
-Connaughton is looking forward to the challenge.

-FORWARDS: The thing the Irish will be missing as they head into the ACC will be a dominant big man.
-After depending on Luke Harangody and Jack Cooley in recent years, the Irish will be relying on three players at forward who have primarily been role players: Garrick Sherman (7 points, 3.4 rebounds a game) Tom Knight (5.5 points, 3.5 rebounds), and Zach Auguste (3.7 points, 2.7 rebounds).
+The thing the Irish will be missing as they head into the ACC will be a dominant big man.
+After depending on Luke Harangody and Jack Cooley in recent years, the Irish will be relying on three players at forward who have primarily been role players: Garrick Sherman (7 points, 3.4 rebounds a game), Tom Knight (5.5 points, 3.5 rebounds) and Zach Auguste (3.7 points, 2.7 rebounds).
 The biggest challenge will be replacing Cooley's 10.1 rebounds per game.